Nucleon effective mass in hot dense matter: Results

-We show first in Fig.~\ref{f:sp} the momentum dependence of the neutron effective mass at various temperatures $T = 0,10,20,30,40,50\mev$, densities $\rho = 0.2,0.4\fm3$, and isospin asymmetries $\be=0,\pm0.4,\pm0.8$.
+We then show in Fig.~\ref{f:sp} the momentum dependence of the neutron effective mass at various temperatures $T = 0,10,20,30,40,50\mev$, densities $\rho = 0.2,0.4\fm3$, and isospin asymmetries $\be=0,\pm0.4,\pm0.8$.
 Due to isospin symmetry, the proton and neutron effective masses are related by $m^*_p(\be)=m^*_n(-\be)$.
 The zero-temperature Fermi momenta $k_F^{n/p} = [3\pi^2(1\pm\be)\rho/2]^{1/3}$ are shown by vertical lines.
 The temperature effects are generally more significant at low momentum and most evident around $k_F$, where higher temperatures flatten the curves.
-This is related directly to the smoothing of the sharp Fermi surface and consequently of the s.p.~potential around the Fermi momentum, and is a general feature for different choices of the NN potential and TBF \cite{bbg4,Lej86,Bal88,Bom94,Bom06,Zuo06}.
+This is related directly to the smoothing of the sharp Fermi surface and consequently of the s.p.~potential around the Fermi momentum, and is a general feature for different choices of the $NN$ potential and TBF \cite{bbg4,Lej86,Bal88,Bom94,Bom06,Zuo06}.

 In the following Figs.~\ref{f:tbf},\ref{f:beta},\ref{f:snm} we present the detailed results for the effective mass $m^* \equiv m^*(k_F)$ spanning the whole asymmetry range in a density domain up to $0.8\fm3$, and a temperature up to $50\mev$.
 The calculations are done with and without the TBF contribution.

-At low densities below $\sim 0.1\fm3$, the s.p.~picture of the BHF calculation based on Eq.~(\ref{e:ms}) may be taken with caution (see a discussion, e.g., in \cite{Are15}).
+One should mention in this context that at low densities (below $\sim 0.1\fm3$) the nuclear matter system can minimize its energy by forming light clusters such as deuterons, or particularly strongly bound alpha particles \cite{Typ10}.
+In theoretical calculations, such as the extended BHF approach, the in-medium $T$-matrix method, and the self-consistent Green's function method, the effective interaction including all the ladder-diagram contributions always encounters a singularity leading to unstable results at low densities \cite{Eme59,Dic88,Von91,Are15}, which is related to the onset of formation of the deuteron bound state.
+Moreover, since the $NN$ interaction models are fixed at low energy scales, the point-particle picture also becomes unrealistic at high densities (above $\sim 0.8\fm3$), where quark degrees of freedom should be considered.
+Therefore both at low and high densities the BHF calculation should be taken with caution.